M3 trench knife: Distribution

+Replacement

 After the Ordnance Department began developing a proprietary bayonet for use on the M1 carbine, it was realized that the new carbine bayonet, which already incorporated the M3 blade design and leather-wrap grip, could also replace the M3 in service in a secondary role as a fighting knife.

+In August 1944, the M3 fighting knife evolved into the M4 bayonet for the M1 carbine with the addition of a bayonet ring to the hilt and a locking mechanism in the pommel.

 The carbine bayonet, now designated the Bayonet, U.S. M4, was added to the Company Table of Organization in June 1944, and the M3 was declared to be a limited standard ordnance item, with supplies to be issued until exhausted.
 The final M3 production run did not take place until August 1944, by which time 2,590,247 M3 trench knives had been produced.

 At termination of production in August 1944, the M3 trench knife had one of the shortest production and service records of any U.S. combat knife.
 The M3's blade design continued in U.S. military service in the form of the U.S. M4, M5, M6, and M7 bayonets.